Why you shouldn’t buy a cheap solar system

 Poorly sized batteries

-While cheap, price-focused solar advertisements are everywhere, when it comes to batteries, one cannot find a cheap battery deal.
-The reason is that batteries are not cheap to purchase in the 1st place due to the raw material costs.
+Cheap, price-focused solar advertisements are abundant, but affordable battery deals are hard to come by.
+The reason is that batteries are not cheap to purchase in the first place because of the raw material costs.

 Also, the technical knowledge needs to be further developed to install a battery.
 So if you see a cheap battery offer, in most cases, the battery size is so small it’s next to useless.
 So ensure your battery has at least 10 kWh capacity, preferably more.